venkatsai1/Cashflow-minimizer/README.md

 # splitwise cashflow minimizer

-Given a group expense this project minimizes the number of transactions to be carried out in order to settle all the deals. it uses the heap datastructure to achieve it .
+Developed an application which minimises the number of transactions in a group expense using heaps.